Geweldig/daily-handoff/index.md

-# Follow-the-sun: The daily handoff
+# What and why?
-## What and why?
+With this website we aim to help you and your peers get familiar with follow the sun development.
+There is a lot of information already available about Follow-the-sun development (such as [here](https://en.wikipedia.org/wiki/Follow-the-sun) and [here](https://follow-the-sun.github.io)).
+However, a short introduction explaining what Follow-the-sun development actually is before jumping into the guidelines should be helpful as a quick refresher.

-### What is Follow-the-sun?
+## What is Follow-the-sun?
 [Follow-the-sun](https://en.wikipedia.org/wiki/Follow-the-sun) development, a sub-field of [globally distributed software engineering (GDSE)](https://en.wikipedia.org/wiki/Distributed_development#Globally_Distributed_Software_Engineering), allows teams all over the world to actively cooperate on the same product.
 This is achieved by having multiple development teams in different time zones.
 When ever one development team stops their work for the day, a different team is immediately available to continue the work.
 This means that the amount of active development over time can be drastically increased.
 For example, if there are 3 teams who all work 8 hour days and start right after each other, the active development time over 24 hours would be 24 hours!

-### Why a daily handoff?
+## Why a daily handoff?
 A major part of Follow-the-sun development is the daily handoff (also referred to as the daily hand-off or daily handover).
 These daily handoffs are meant to transfer the knowledge of the system from a development team which is stopping for the day to a team which is just starting for the day, normally taking the form of a video call between teams.
 This is necessary as all development teams should know the goal of the system, and know what the current development status is.

 ## Guidelines
 With these guidelines we aim to help you start performing your daily handoffs efficiently, as they are important topics you should keep in mind.
 By this we hope you and your peers can become more productive, and effectively use Follow-the-sun development in practice.